Kajal18/react-spacex-demo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).This projet demonstrate use of react hooks.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).This project demonstrate use of react hooks.

 ## Available Scripts